APTrust/userguide/docs/depositing/index.md

 * __Institution__: All users at the depositing institution can see metadata about this object.

 * ~~__Consortia__: All APTrust members can see this object's metadata.~~ DEPRECATED.
 Consortial access was never implemented in the APTrust repository.
 Use Restricted or Institution instead.
 The Consortia access option is treated the same as the Institution access option.

+## Descriptive Metadata
+APTrust follows a known-item searching model and does not index metadata.
+This helps us keep our repository and services performant. **Generally speaking, only the identifiers assigned during ingest are indexed.**

+Select fields are available as *filters*.
+(Filters do not allow wildcards.)
+These fields may be included as bag tags or derived from the bag itself.

+  * State (Active or Deleted)
+  * Storage Option
+  * Bag Name
+  * Alternate Identifier
+  * Bag Group Identifier
+  * Internal Sender Identifier
+  * BagIt Profile
+  * Miniumum Size, Maximum Size
+  * Institution
+  * Minimum File Count, Maximum File Count
+  * Created On or After, Created On or Before
+  * Ypdated On or After, and Updated On or Before

+Members are free to include any additional metadata.
+In fact, obligations to their designated community may require additional metadata (Preservation Description Information or Representation Information in OAIS terms). **However, this additional metadata is not indexed or searchable within the APTrust repository**.

+This metadata may be included as additional tag files or payload data files.
+Because member are able to delete files and add files to objects while they are deposited in the APTrust repository, changes could be made to the object that conflict with the originally supplied metadata.
+The same process to the object may be used to update the metadata files.
+(Metadata updates are the most common use case for update bags.)

 ## Multipart bags - DEPRECATED